Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

  - `/cmake/helpers`: contains cmake helpers with common code across components;
  - `/cmake/dependencies`: contains cmake file for finding certain dependency on the system.

-Each folder should contain a README file with descriptions of contents and examples of usage if applicable.
+Each folder should contain a README file with description of contents and examples of usage if applicable.

 ##### 3rd party libraries management: